Understanding Current Assets on the Balance Sheet

 Not All Current Assets Are Equal

 When analyzing a company balance sheet, understand that not all current assets on the balance sheet are equal.
-Some companies can place money in instruments such as auction- rate securities that they treat as safe cash alternatives.
-The market for these instruments could, in reality, dry up and it could take weeks, months, or even longer to convert them back into cash.
+Some companies can place money in instruments such as auction-rate securities that they treat as safe cash alternatives.
+The market for these instruments could, in reality, dry up and it could take weeks, months, or even longer to be able to convert them back into cash.